 Out of all the ‘Coming to America’ vignettes, Anansi’ is my favorite.
-25% of it is definitely due to the fact that American Gods was like, “Go big or go home,” and took a chance by placing a spider head on the body of a suited man.
+25% of it is definitely due to the fact that American Gods said, “Go big or go home,” and took a chance by placing a spider head on the body of a suited man.
 The other 75% goes to Orlando Jones and his portrayal as the trickster God.

 It felt like watching a masterpiece.
 His words wove a tale that not only enthralled the captive slaves but also viewers at home.
 He easily switched between multiple dialects, honoring the multitudes of people who worship him.
 And he made you believe his words, aka the most powerful gift a God could have and the means of their survival.

 And just when you didn’t think his speech could step it up or take it any further, he elevated it.
 He talked about things people are afraid to talk about, the horrors many try to forget, and the pain that our country was founded on.
 There were no limits with Anansi.

 By the end of his speech, I felt uncomfortable, aware, and angry because his words were/are relevant to the world we still live in today in the United States of America.
 It made me want to talk, to get out there, to say something for the injustices that these people have endured and are still going through.

 It left a mark.
 And if it did that for me, I can’t even begin to imagine the sort of mark it would leave on someone who understands Anansi’s words firsthand and whose life has been changed by these injustices.
 And with that thought in mind, I’d like to give all the kudos, electronic cookies, anything mildly rewarding, to Orlando Jones.

 I don’t think anyone could’ve done a better job.

 Watching a Man Grieve a Wife He Never Knew